unipacker/unipacker/README.md

 - [JARV1S Disassembler](https://github.com/L1NNA/JARV1S-Disassembler): Disassembler that uses Un{i}packer as a preprocessing step
 - [Anti-Anti-Virus 2](https://www.cs.virginia.edu/~cr4bd/4630/S2021/slides/20210301-slides.pdf) lecture of University of Virginia's "CS 4630: Defense Against the Dark Arts", using Un{i}packer as an example for unpacking techniques
+- [Mastering Malware Analysis](https://www.amazon.com/Mastering-Malware-Analysis-practical-cybercrime/dp/1803240245): The second edition of this comprehensive guide to malware analysis by
+  Alexey Kleymenov and Amr Thabet also explains how unpacking and deobfuscation works, mentioning Un{i}packer as a suitable tool for several popular packers

 If you are using Un{i}packer for additional projects and would like them featured in this list, we would love to hear from you!